MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-A-General-Provisions/part-11-Clinical-Trials-Registration-Results-Information-Submission/subpart-C-Results-Information-Submission/section-11.44.md

 (ii) If the extension request is denied, the responsible party must either appeal in accordance with paragraph (e)(3) of this section or submit clinical trial results information specified in § 11.48 by the later of the submission deadline specified in paragraph (a), (b), (c), (d), (e), or (f) of this section, as applicable, or 30 calendar days after the date on which the electronic notice of the denial is sent to the responsible party.

-(3) *Appealing a denied extension request.* (i) A responsible party who seeks to appeal a denied extension request or the deadline specified in a granted extension must submit an appeal to the Director in the format specified at *https://prsinfo.clinicaltrials.gov/* not later than 30 calendar days after the date on which the electronic notification of the granting or denial of the request is sent to the responsible party.
+(3) *Appealing a denied extension request.* (i) A responsible party who seeks to appeal a denied extension request or the deadline specified in a granted extension must submit an appeal to the Director in the format specified at *https://clinicaltrials.gov* or successor site not later than 30 calendar days after the date on which the electronic notification of the granting or denial of the request is sent to the responsible party.

 (ii) An appeal must contain an explanation of the reason(s) why the initial decision to deny the extension request or to grant the extension request with a shorter deadline than requested should be overturned or revised, with sufficient detail to allow for the evaluation of the appeal.